ELT consultant Vanessa Reis Esteves shows us how interactive games and performance can help students learn English in a natural, stress-free manner.

 Spin the bottle: Get the children to sit in a circle.
 Place the flashcards on the floor in a circle in the centre.
 Place a bottle in the centre of the flash cards.
 Spin the bottle and get the children to say the word that the bottle top is pointing to.
 Invite a child to come up and continue the game until each child has had a go.

-The Ladybird readers have a very colourful and appealing picture words page at the beginning of each reader to expose the children to the target vocabulary in the story and to guarantee a stress-free reading experience.
-On this page the children can listen to the audio, which can be downloaded free of charge at www.ladybirdeducation.co.uk in British or American English and learn how to correctly pronounce the target words from the outset.
-This page can then be used to play a fun vocabulary fly squatter game that involves the whole class and encourages children to memorise the target vocabulary on the page before they begin reading.
+The Ladybird readers have a very colourful and appealing picture words page at the beginning of each book to expose children to the vocabulary in the story and to guarantee a stress-free reading experience.
+On this page, the children can listen and download the audio in British or American English, and learn how to correctly pronounce the target words from the outset.
+They can then play a fun fly-swatter game that involves the whole class and encourages children to memorise the target vocabulary on the page before they begin reading.

-1. Go online to www.ladybirdeducation.co.uk and unlock the reader you are reading so that you have access to the picture words page of the reader you are using.
+1. Go online to www.ladybirdeducation.co.uk and unlock the reader you are reading so that you have access to the picture words page.

 2. Divide the class into two teams.
 Choose a representative for each team to come up to the board and play the game.

 3. Choose a judge for each player.
-The judges’ role is to count the number of correct squats for each player.
+The judges’ role is to count the number of correct swats for each player.

 4. Project the picture words page that you have access to online (Step 1).

-5. Give each child a fly squatter.
-Say a word and the children have to squat the image of the word you say.
+5. Give each child a fly swatter.
+Say a word and the children have to swat the image of the word you say.
 Repeat a few times.
-Then invite the class to help you and shout out words for the players to squat.
-Choose one word and repeat it so that the players know which word to squat.
+Then invite the class to help you and shout out words for the players to swat.
+Choose one word and repeat it so that the players know which word to swat.
 Keep the words flowing with the children’s help.
-Stress that the players should only squat the words that you say rather than the words that are being shouted out.
+Stress that the players should only swat the words that you say rather than the words that are being shouted out.
 Change players every so often to include as many children as possible in the game.
-To make the game more challenging gradually increase the speed that you say the words.
+To make the game more challenging, gradually increase the speed that you say the words.
 The team with the highest score wins.

-Teaching Young Learners implies teaching the whole child rather than simple teaching English.
-This means that one of our missions as teachers is to promote responsibility skills.
-An easy and creative way to do this is to challenge the children to make a reading word search for their class mates.
-To do this simply follow the following steps:
+Teaching Young Learners implies teaching the whole child, rather than simply teaching English.
+This means that one of our missions as teachers is to promote “responsibility” skills.
+An easy and creative way to do this is to challenge the children to make a reading word search for their classmates.
+To do this simply follow these steps:

-- Below the word search create a list of 1-10 for the children to write 10 sentences from their reader: Ask the children to choose 10 words they like in their reader.
-In their notebooks, get them to write the sentence that this word appears in the reader and underline the word they liked in each sentence.
+2. Below the word search create a list of 1-10 for the children to write 10 sentences from their reader: Ask the children to choose 10 words they like in their reader.
+In their notebooks, get them to write the sentence that this word appears in and underline the focus word in each sentence.

-- Ask the children to hide the underlined words in their notebooks in the word search.
+3. Ask the children to hide the chosen words in the word search.

-- Next, get the children to write the ten sentences in their notebooks in the space provided below the word search but to draw a blank line/space instead of writing the underlined word.
+4. Next, get the children to write the ten sentences in their notebooks in the space below the word search but to draw a blank line/space instead of writing the underlined word.

 Level 2: Peppa Pig Playing Football (Fiction)

 As Maria Montessori so clearly puts it: “Play is the work of the child.”
-So, why not begin the academic year by reading and playing away each and every day a game at a time?
-Glory, Glory, this is the end of today’s story!
+So, why not begin the academic year by reading and playing away each and every day, a game at a time?